What is a Mini eWorkshop?

 In Share, participants upload materials and reflections from their Make it Work efforts to discuss the opportunities, experiences, challenges, successes, etc. that they encountered.

-Upon successful completion of participants can request a certificate of completion documenting their 6 hours of professional development.
-Our mini-eWorkshops are designed for participants to take them as stand-along content, or they may be taken concurrently in order to continue learning.
+Our mini-eWorkshops are designed for participants to take them as stand-alone content, or they may be taken concurrently in order to continue learning.
 We encourage the use of our mini-eWorkshops for a more flexible learning option.
-To learn more about the mini-eWorkshops we offer, click here.
-To learn more about the process to get started taking our mini-eWorkshops, click here.

 Flexible Approaches to Building Classroom Communities in Changing Educational Contexts